 Students must apply to be admitted to the major/minor during the term they anticipate completing the above requirements.
 On the Pullman campus, early application during the first half of the semester is encouraged to avoid delays in course enrollment.

 In order to remain a major in the Carson College of Business, students must maintain a minimum of 2.50 business GPA.
-Students who do not meet this requirements are subject to Academic Rule 53.
+Students who do not meet this requirements are subject to Academic Rule 53 regarding loss of eligibility and re-entry to the major.

 Carson College Core Business Requirements